Le Roman de Fauvel, directed by Peter Sellars, Théâtre du Châtelet 2022

 Camille Assaf is a French and American costume designer for theater, dance, opera and film.

-Camille has designed costumes for many of Stephen Wadsworth's recent productions, including Fidelio at the Santa Fe Opera, Cosi Fan Tutte (a Juilliard Opera/Metropolitan Opera Lindemann co-production), and The Beaumarchais plays at the McCarter Theater, among others.
+Camille designed costumes for many of Stephen Wadsworth's productions, including Fidelio at the Santa Fe Opera, Cosi Fan Tutte (a Juilliard Opera/Metropolitan Opera Lindemann co-production), and The Beaumarchais plays at the McCarter Theater, among others.

 A few of her designs were exhibited in the historic exhibit Costume at the turn of the Century, 1990-2015, in Moscow, among the works of many of her peers from around the world.
 The exhibit travels to the Hunan Province of China in the summer 2017.